tushar1977/zorvyn/README.md

 | Manage users            | no     | no      | yes   |
 | View recent activity    | no     | no      | yes   |

 Access control is enforced in two layers.
-The `@login_required` decorator verifies the JWT token and checks the user is active.
+The `@login_required` decorator verifies the JWT token and checks that the user is active.
 The `@require_role` decorator checks the user's role against the allowed roles for that route.
 Both run before any route logic executes.

 ---